dl-romero/neptune_exporter/README.md

   - target_label: __address__
     replacement: <YOUR NEPTUNE EXPORTERS HOSTNAME HERE>:5006 # <- Replace with your hostname where the Neptune Exporter is hosted.
 ```
-After updating these files run the service should be restarted
+After updating this file the service should be restarted
 ```
 sudo systemctl restart prometheus
 ```